-Over the past number of years, we have worked extensively with schools and districts in establishing collaborative response models to serve as an overarching framework for how the organization collectively and systematically identifies and responds to the needs of all learners.
-In the 2015 text Envisioning a Collaborative Response Model, we laid out an overview of the model and how to get it established in a school.
+Over the past number of years, we have worked extensively with schools and districts in establishing Collaborative Response to serve as an overarching framework for how organizations collectively and systematically identifies and responds to the needs of all learners.
+In the bestselling text Collaborative Response: Three Foundational Components that Transform how you Respond to the Needs of Students, we laid out an overview of Collaborative Response and how to get it established in a school.

 Collaborative Team Meetings at the Heart

-It has become abundantly clear that the collaborative team meeting is at the absolute heart of the model.
+Central to the book and the Collaborative Response framework is the critical understanding that collaborative team meetings are at the absolute heart of Collaborative Response.
 Healthy and vibrant team meetings fuel innovation for how we address student needs and lead to approaches or ideas previously left unexamined or unimagined for individual staff members.
-Unhealthy collaborative team meetings lead to stagnation, frustration and eventual eroding of the model as a whole.
+Unhealthy collaborative team meetings lead to stagnation, frustration and eventual eroding of Collaborative Response as a whole.

-Over the past number of years, I have learned so much through conversing with educational leaders invested in ensuring effective collaborative team meetings and observing those meetings in action.I have had several moments of “I wish I would have thought of that in my own school” and I now intend to share some of those best practices in a series of blog postings.
+Over the past number of years, we have learned so much through conversing with educational leaders invested in ensuring effective collaborative team meetings and observing those meetings in action.
+We have had several moments of “we wish I would have thought of that in our own school” and we now intend to share some of those best practices in a series of blog postings.

-27 Ideas for Going Deeper in Collaborative Team Meetings
+Considerations for Collaborative Team Meetings

-These ideas are shared in no relevant order of importance.
+These considerations are shared in no relevant order of importance.
 Click on the hyperlinked title to review the idea in depth.
-Ideas will continue to be added until I’ve achieved 27 in total!

 - Focus on Impact During Celebrations – when sharing celebrations to start a collaborative team meeting, going deeper to examine what led to that success for students

-- Establish an Annual Calendar – determine and intentionally align when collaborative team meetings will occur throughout the year for your teams (posted October 4, 2018)
+- Establish an Annual Calendar – determine and intentionally align when collaborative team meetings will occur throughout the year for your teams

-- Establish a Focus – establish what the focus of the collaborative team meeting will be to assist in the flagging students to bring to the conversation and bring greater clarity to the collective conversation (posted December 21, 2018)
+- Establish a Focus – establish what the focus of the collaborative team meeting will be to assist in the flagging students to bring to the conversation and bring greater clarity to the collective conversation